 Our net tangible book value as of June 30, 2007 was approximately US\$1,866.65 million, or US\$4.64 per ADS.
 Net tangible book value represents the amount of our total consolidated tangible assets, minus the amount of our total consolidated liabilities.
-Without taking into account any other changes in such net tangible book value after June 30, 2007, other than to give effect to our sale of the ADSs offered in this offering at the assumed offering price of US\$15.79 per ADS, and after deduction of the underwriting discounts and commissions and estimated offering expenses of this offering payable by us, our adjusted net tangible book value as of June 30, 2007 would have increased to US\$2,436.88 million or US\$5.54 per ADS.
-This represents an immediate increase in net tangible book value of US\$0.90 per ADS, to the existing shareholder and an immediate dilution in net tangible book value of US\$10.25 per ADS, to investors purchasing ADSs in this offering.
+Without taking into account any other changes in such net tangible book value after June 30, 2007, and after deduction of the underwriting discounts and commissions and estimated offering expenses of this offering payable by us, our adjusted net tangible book value as of June 30, 2007 would have increased to US\$2,428.58 million or US\$5.52 per ADS.
+This represents an immediate increase in net tangible book value of US\$0.88 per ADS, to the existing shareholder and an immediate dilution in net tangible book value of US\$9.98 per ADS, to investors purchasing ADSs in this offering.
 The following table illustrates such per ADS dilution:

-Assumed offering price per ADS US\$15.79 Net tangible book value per ADS as of June 30, 2007 US\$ 4.64 Increase in net tangible book value per ADS attributable to this offering US\$ 0.90 Pro forma net tangible book value per ADS after giving effect to this offering US\$ 5.54 Amount of dilution in net tangible book value per ADS to new investors in this offering US\$10.25
+Offering price per ADS US\$15.50 Net tangible book value per ADS as of June 30, 2007 US\$ 4.64 Increase in net tangible book value per ADS attributable to this offering US\$ 0.88 Pro forma net tangible book value per ADS after giving effect to this offering US\$ 5.52 Amount of dilution in net tangible book value per ADS to new investors in this offering US\$ 9.98